Unity-Environmental-University/reflection-mcp/README.md

 # Reflection MCP Server

+> Part of the LXD MCP Suite — a cohesive set of MCP servers for learning experience design (coaching, Kanban, stories, and optional LLM adapters).

+## What it is
+Lightweight reflection MCP server (stdio) that detects available providers and stores short local memories.

+## Why it helps
+Optional tailoring/validation for other servers; stays small and safe.
+Works fully offline with local memory only.

 Lightweight reflection and differential diagnosis MCP server.

 - Detects provider from environment/.env (OpenAI, Anthropic, Gemini, Ollama) and uses a lightweight local model if no network provider is available.